matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

 # MSC3489 - m.beacon: Sharing streams of location data with history

-## MSC TODO

-- [x] Timestamps are ms
-- [x] Refer to related MSCs in a references section
-- [ ] Clarify how to stop sharing - make a new event
-- [ ] Update JSON to be what we want
-- [ ] Clarify beacon/beacon_info naming
-- [ ] Section on permissions: what we can do now, what the right solution is
-- [ ] Explicitly specify how to decide whether a location share is live

 ## Problem

 A common communication feature is sharing live location data with other users.